UzairMK/C-SDET-Course/Calculator/README.md

 - [x] Display calculation history.

-- [ ] Bonus: Export calculation history to text file.
+- [x] Bonus: Export calculation history to text file.

 ## Calculator App

 ​	Windows Presentation Foundation (WPF) was used to create the graphical user interface (GUI) for the app.
-The app was kept simple, only using buttons, text boxes and labels.
+The app was kept simple, only using buttons, text boxes, labels and a scroll viewer.
 The image below shows the final product.

 ![Basic](Images\Basic.png)